 2) An expanded Board role and increase in coverage of remuneration policies

 The scope of the Remuneration Committee's responsibilities will be expanded under the new Prudential Standard.
 This includes a requirement to ensure that comprehensive reporting is in place to allow assessment of whether the remuneration outcomes of all remuneration arrangements align with the entity’s remuneration objectives.
 The Committee will also need to oversight findings from annual remuneration framework reviews and triennial independent reviews to ensure that they are addressed and implemented.

 Requirements around making assessments and recommendations to the Board on both remuneration arrangements and variable remuneration outcomes will be extended to a broader category of employees who fall within a 'Special Role'.
-The special role category will cover senior managers, those considered a 'material risk-taker', and risk and financial control personnel.
+The special role category will cover senior managers, those considered a 'highly paid material risk-taker', and risk and financial control personnel.
 Within this, a formal process must be implemented for the Remuneration Committee to consult with the Risk Committee and the CRO to ensure that risk outcomes are reflected in the remuneration outcomes for employees in these special role categories.
 In addition, it is expected that the Board will retain responsibility for the overall remuneration framework and be directly involved in overseeing the remuneration arrangements and approval of the remuneration outcomes of persons falling within the special role category.